 Ports and Security

 Every open network port is a potential attack surface.
-If a service is listening on a port, an attacker can attempt to connect to it, probe for vulnerabilities, and exploit weaknesses in the software behind it.
-This is why understanding which ports are open on your systems — and why — is fundamental to network security.
+If a service is listening on a port, an attacker can attempt to connect to it.
+They can then probe for vulnerabilities and exploit weaknesses in the software behind it.
+This is why understanding which ports are open on your systems, and why, is fundamental to network security.

 Port Scanning with Nmap

-Port scanning is the process of probing a host to discover which network ports are open and what services are running.
+Port scanning is the process of probing a host to discover which ports are open and what services run.
 Nmap is the industry-standard tool for this task, used by both security professionals and attackers alike.

 # Basic TCP SYN scan of the most common 1000 ports